merenlab/anvio/anvio/docs/programs/anvi-script-gen-hmm-hits-matrix-across-genomes.md

-This program lets you look at the %(hmm-hits)s from a single %(hmm-source)s across multiple genomes or bins, by creating a %(hmm-hits-matrix-txt)s.
+This program lets you look at the %(hmm-hits)s from a single %(hmm-source)s across multiple genomes or bins, by creating a %(hmm-hits-across-genomes-txt)s.

 The input of this program can be either an %(internal-genomes)s or an %(external-genomes)s.

 Here are two example run on an internal-genomes:

 {{ codestart }}
 anvi-script-gen-hmm-hits-matrix-across-genomes -i %(internal-genomes)s \